Quansight-Labs/ndindex/docs/slices.md

 2. Use 1-based indexing instead of 0-based indexing.
 3. Make a slice always include both the start and the stop.

-The special meaning of negative numbers, to index from the end of the array, is by far the biggest problem.
+**Negative numbers.** The special meaning of negative numbers, to index from the end of the array, is by far the biggest problem with Python's slice semantics.
 It is a fundamental discontinuity in the definition of an index.
 This makes it completely impossible to write a formula for almost anything relating to slices that will not end up having branching `if` conditions.
 But the problem isn't just for code that manipulates slices.
 The [example above](negative-indices-example) shows how negative indices can easily lead to bugs in end-user code.
-Effectively, any time you have a slice `a[i:j]`, if `i` and `j` are nontrivial expressions they must be checked to ensure they do not go negative.
+Effectively, any time you have a slice `a[i:j]`, if `i` and `j` are nontrivial expressions, they must be checked to ensure they do not go negative.
 If they can be both negative and nonnegative, it is virtually never the case that the slice will give you what you want in both cases.
 This is because the discontinuity inherent in the definition of [negative indexing](negative-indices) disagrees with the concept of [clipping](clipping). `a[i:j]` will slice "as far as it can" if `j` is "too big" (greater than `len(a)`), but it does something completely different if `i` is "too small" as soon as "too small" means "negative".
 Clipping is a good